 Developed hand in hand with Rafael Nadal, the tourbillon calibre suspended by cables can resist accelerations of up to 5,000g’s.
 Designed for tennis, this watch feels like a second skin.

-He won his first ATP title at the St Petersburg Open 2016.
+He won his first ATP title at the St Petersburg Open 2016 and his second in February 2017 the final of the Open Sud de France in Montpellier.